 Everybody knows that Naples has the best pizza in the world and is the epicenter for espresso-style coffee, but it’s a lesser-known fact that Neapolitan cuisine is more than just pizza pies.
-Naples’ food surprises await in every nook and cranny of its gloriously grungy, graffiti-decorated cobblestone alleys.
+Naples is a city where food surprises await in every nook and cranny of its gloriously grungy, graffiti-decorated cobblestone alleys.

 Unlike Margherita pizza, pasta was definitely not invented in Naples.
-However, many believe that dry semolina pasta was perfected in Campania’s capital city before becoming a food staple of Italy..
+However, many believe that dry semolina pasta was perfected in Campania’s capital city before becoming a food staple of Italy.

 Blessed with juicy tomatoes grown on nearby volcanic soil, chefs and nonnas (Italian grandmothers) alike make flavorful tomato sauce and gravy in Naples.